deeplearning4j/deeplearning4j/programmingguide/dl4j_examplesexplained.md

 ## Reading Data

-DeepLearning4J uses RecordReaders to help take the data from raw source to an N-Dimensional Array of Numeric Values, INDArray, format needed by the Neural Network.
-A RecordReader isthe first step in that process.
-Many RecordReaders are available for processing images,audio, and text data.
+DeepLearning4J uses `RecordReaders` to help take the data from raw source to an n-dimensional array of numeric values, or `INDArray`, the format ingested by a Neural Network.
+A `RecordReader` is the first step in that process.
+Different RecordReaders are available for processing images, audio, text and time series data.

 *  RecordReader

-   See the javadoc at https://github.com/deeplearning4j/DataVec > recordreader.
+   See the Javadoc at https://deeplearning4j.org/datavecdoc/ > recordreader.

    * RecordReader -- is in all examples.
 It returns a list of writables.
 Converting the source content into numeric values.
    * RecordReaderDataSetIterator -- is in all examples.
 It converts the numeric values into n-dimentional arrays (n-d arrays) approproriate to the use case.